 Renewals may be done online using My Account, in person, or by telephone (617 824-8668) before the due date.
 Overdue books can only be renewed in person at the Service Desk.
-Please have your Library ID number ready if you renew by telephone.
+Please have your Emerson ID number ready if you renew by telephone.
 Most materials may be renewed up to three times unless another patron has requested the item.

 The following materials may only be used while inside the Library.
 Also, see the section on Reserve materials below.

+Overdue fines are typically not charged with the exception of items from our Reserves Collection or items that have been recalled.
 Borrowing privileges will be suspended for outstanding charges of $10 or more.
 Students may have their registration, grades, and/or transcripts held until the charges are resolved.
 It is advisable to keep receipts for all payments.
 Once a hold is placed on a student's registration, borrowing privileges will not be reinstated until the entire amount owed is paid.

 Please speak with a circulation supervisor if you feel a fine has been unjustly assessed.

 Patrons who have material sixty (60) days past the due date will be billed $50 for replacement of that material.
 This charge will be cleared if the book is returned in usable condition, provided the item has not already been replaced.